Guitarist and music producer in New York City.

 From 1998-2003, I was a member of the Billy Nayer Show, contributing to four of their albums and appearing in the film The American Astronaut (2001).

-I’ve released three solo albums — Java Street Bagatelles (2006), Fresh Twigs (2008), and Astral Law (2011) — on Workbench Recordings.
+I’ve released four solo albums — Java Street Bagatelles (2006), Fresh Twigs (2008), Astral Law (2011) and Workbench Recordings Vol. 1 (2025) — on Workbench Recordings.
 These records received reviews in publications including The Wire and All Music Guide (reviewed by Eugene Chadbourne).

 In 2014, I produced and performed on Philip Lynch’s album At the Start / At Long Last, also released on Workbench.